pranshu-raj-211/project-alphazero/README.md

 - Search Statistics
 - Tests (yes I have not done much to test my code)
 - Static Exchange Evaluation (SEE)
+- SPRT (Sequential probability ratio test) for evaluating the strength of my engine